haiton266/pothole-deepstream/README.md

 2. Reads the associated pothole image.
 3. Sends the data to a cloud server via a REST API for map updates.

-### 📂 Ipynb in Google Colab related to Data and AI
+### 📂 Some useful Ipynb files run by Google Colab related to Data and AI

 | Notebook  | Link |
 |-----------|------|